 Our lead product candidate, HyperAcute Pancreas, is in a Phase 3 clinical trial based on encouraging interim Phase 2 survival data in surgically-resected pancreatic cancer patients.
 We are currently enrolling patients in a Phase 3 clinical trial of our lead product candidate, HyperAcute Pancreas, which is being performed under an SPA with the FDA.
 If approved, we believe the addition of HyperAcute Pancreas as an adjuvant therapy has the potential to be an important component of treatment for surgically-resected pancreatic cancer, an indication with high mortality rates and limited treatment alternatives.
-As of January 14, 2011, interim efficacy data in our HyperAcute Pancreas Phase 2 clinical trial for patients receiving high dose therapy predict median disease-free survival of 15.3 months and a one-year overall survival rate of 96% based on Kaplan-Meier analyses after 26 patients in the high dose group had reached 12 months of follow-up.
+The Phase 2 clinical trial for HyperAcute Pancreas met its primary objective with an established median disease-free survival of 14.2 months.
+The most recent analyses of the secondary endpoint of overall survival showed one-year overall survival to be 86%.
+As of May 10, 2011, interim efficacy data for the 26 patients receiving high dose HyperAcute Pancreas immunotherapy demonstrated a median disease-free survival of 15.3 months and a one-year overall survival rate of 96%.
 Median overall survival has not yet been reached for this population.
 We have also received Fast Track and Orphan Drug designations for this product candidate.